Balanced Scorecard: Improve Your Organization's Performance and Profitability

 Step 2: Strategy

-Organizations follow the strategy step by step to develop/clarify a plan to compete more effectively.
-In the strategy step, organizations build or define their customer value proposition, map out strategy using a Strategy Profile, and decompose the high-level strategic direction into three to four Strategic Themes (or goals).
-Strategic Themes are the focus areas in which an organization must excel to fulfill its purpose and goal, depending on the enablers it can leverage, the challenges it must overcome, and the client value proposition it must deliver.
+Strategic themes are the focus areas in which an organization must excel to fulfill its purpose and goal, depending on the enablers it can leverage, the challenges it must overcome, and the client value proposition it must deliver.

-This stage lays the groundwork for strategy.
-Implementation of effective strategic planning and management requires Strategic Objectives.
-Objectives are qualitative, long-term improvement goals (outcomes) critical to strategy success.
+This stage lays the groundwork for the plan. are qualitative, long-term goals that describe what success looks like.
 Objectives are created on the strategic level and then combined at the organization level to create organizational objectives.

-In strategy mapping, cause-and-effect connections are established between the Strategic Objectives, creating a “value chain” that depicts how pleased are consumers and stakeholders with the organization’s offerings.
-Each topic has its Strategy Map to ensure that the entire approach for achieving each primary aim is recorded and combined into a final organizational Strategy Map.
-The Strategy Map is a visual narrative of how the organization will achieve the objectives it set out to achieve.
+In strategy mapping, cause-and-effect connections are established between the Strategic Objectives, creating a “value chain” that depicts how pleased consumers and stakeholders are with the organization’s goods or services.
+Each topic has its Strategy Map to ensure that the entire approach for achieving each primary aim is recorded and combined into a comprehensive document.

-In the Strategic Initiatives phase, the initiatives critical to the strategy’s success are established, prioritized, and implemented.
-Initiatives assist in closing performance gaps.
-Concentrating on the company’s most important strategic initiatives rather than a long list of options and projects is critical.
-Organizations struggle to implement their plan without this organized concentration.
+Initiatives are the key projects that bring your strategy to life.
+They assist in closing performance gaps.
+Staying focused on the company’s most important strategic initiatives rather than a long list of options and projects is critical.

 This step transforms information into knowledge and understanding based on evidence.
 Analyzing data can help people make better judgments, leading to enhanced strategic results.
-This stage is about assessing and evaluating performance to identify what works well and what doesn’t, as well as implementing changes and becoming a high-performance company.
+This stage is about assessing and evaluating performance to identify what works well and what doesn’t, as well as implementing changes to become a high-performance company.

 Step 8: Alignment